 “When I started the fund, I had the notion that I’d use Paycor stock as one of the vehicles, because it had tax advantages… Greater Cincinnati Foundation is easy to do business work, very easy.”

 CEO, Skyline Chili

-"We all recognized the need in what we can do to give back.
-It started with me trying to explore how can I transition my ownership at Skyline but get on with trying to do good in the community with some of the good fortune my wife and I had."
+"We all recognize the need to give back.
+For me, it started with trying to explore how I could transition my ownership at Skyline and do good in the community with some of the good fortune my wife and I had."

 Four Smart Reasons for Giving Business Assets